Niji

 niji theme list

-niji theme unset
+niji theme set <theme>

 Built-in Themes